 Miyagi: In Okinawa, belt mean no need rope to hold up pants.
 Daniel-san… [taps his head] Karate here. [taps his heart] Karate here. [points to his belt] Karate never here.
 Understand?

 Nearly everyone loves the sports underdog.
-Nearly everyone loves it when a bully gets his comeuppance.
-Nearly everyone loves a sage mentor teaching a protege about life and skill.
+Nearly everyone loves it when a bully gets his comeuppance, and nearly everyone loves a sage mentor teaching a protege about life and skill.

 So it’s no wonder that the 1984 movie The Karate Kid was so well received in the U.S. that it spawned three sequels and a remake that all together earned well over $400 million at the American box office.

 But even with that success, I still sometimes feel like I love these movies a tad too much.
 Well, most of them.
 They were a cultural phenomenon in the 80s and to many I am sure have not aged well.
 But to me, I adore them more now than back then.
 And in honor of the 33rd anniversary of the release of the original this week, I wanted to give my thoughts on each of the five movies in the franchise.

 The Karate Kid (1984)

 American moviegoers in the 80s had a ton of martial arts exposure thanks to still legendary names like Bruce Lee and Chuck Norris.
 By that time we already had a pantheon of movies about a sports underdog overcoming great odds to win.
 Yet we had not seen the two put together quite like this.

 Perhaps the most amazing thing about this movie is that Daniel comes across as a whiner for much of the movie and his love interest isn’t interesting at all to me, yet the aforementioned tropes are so good they overcome the lesser aspects.